deepanshu-Raj/SentinelRAG/README.md

 ### Query Interface

-The main panel contains a text area pre-filled with a sample query (`"How does FastAPI dependency injection work?"`).
+The main panel contains a text area pre-filled with a sample query (`"How does FastAPI dependency injection work?"`), alongside quick-select buttons for both benign and adversarial example prompts.
 Clicking **Run Query** executes the selected mode and model combination and displays:

 - **Answer** — the generated response (or a block/abstain notice if policy intervened)
 - **Sources** — list of retrieved source files with relevance